 That’s it!
-Just click the Send button and share your Flow with the specified recipients or create a sharable link to the Flow.
+Just click the Send button and share your flow template with the specified recipients or create a sharable link to the flow template.

-If you want to get detailed, step-by-step guidance on how to set up an Employee Onboarding Flow, the airSlate Academy has prepared a dedicated Employee Onboarding course that you can access for free.
+If you want to get detailed, step-by-step guidance on how to set up an Employee Onboarding Flow Template, the airSlate Academy has prepared a dedicated Employee Onboarding course that you can access for free.

 Vacation is an integral part of the working process, regardless of the position or industry.
 Besides, occasional one-two day leave requests from employees are also quite common for HR departments.
-That’s why airSlate prepared a separate Flow that is dedicated to requesting vacation or leave.
+That’s why airSlate prepared a separate flow template that is dedicated to requesting vacation or leave.

-The workflow template is very similar to that of the previous Flow.
+The workflow template is very similar to that of the previous flow template.
 The only differences are:

-- the documents to be used (you can add any document to the vacation request workflow but the default one in this Flow is a Vacation Request form)
+- the documents to be used (you can add any document to the vacation request workflow but the default one in this Template is a Vacation Request form)

 - The workflow Steps and access permissions you assign (you can add the Steps you need and assign documents to them.
-The most typical Steps for this Flow are Requester and Manager as well as a branch for two possible outcomes: if the request has been approved or not):
+The most typical Steps for this flow template are Requester and Manager as well as a branch for two possible outcomes: if the request has been approved or not):

-- The Bots to add (the Flow already has several Bots added by default, but you can remove them and add other Bots if needed)
+- The Bots to add (the Template already has several Bots added by default, but you can remove them and add other Bots if needed)

-Once the Flow is configured, share it the same way as you did with the Employee Onboarding Flow.
+Once the Template is configured, share it the same way as you did with the Employee Onboarding Flow Template.

-The final Flow template we’ll discuss is very similar to the previous one.
-The Leave of Absence Request Flow is also about taking some time off work.
-However, unlike the Vacation/Leave Request Flow, it doesn’t involve financial reimbursement.
+The final Template we’ll discuss is very similar to the previous one.
+The Leave of Absence Request Flow Template is also about taking some time off work.
+However, unlike the Vacation/Leave Request Flow Template, it doesn’t involve financial reimbursement.
 Thus, this HR workflow process template is slightly different, namely:

-- the document to use (this Flow contains a Leave of absence request form as the default document, which you can replace or edit however you need)
+- the document to use (this flow template contains a Leave of absence request form as the default document, which you can replace or edit however you need)